 6. Dublin City University

-DCU is a prominent Irish university that was established as the National Institute for Higher Education in 1975.
+DCU is a prominent Irish university established as the National Institute for Higher Education in 1975.
 The university offers its law courses through the School of Law and Government.
 The university provides diverse educational programmes and research opportunities in law, politics and international relations.

 Study Law in Ireland